r2devops/hub/docs/create-update-job.md

 there with the following steps:

 ??? note "1.
 Search for an image prepared with the tool you want to run"
-    * This is the preferred situation with a ready-to-use docker image that doesn't require any additional installation.
+    * This is the best situation: a ready-to-use docker image that doesn't require any additional installation.
     * *Example for `mkdocs` job:
           [`squidfunk/mkdocs-material`](https://hub.docker.com/r/squidfunk/mkdocs-material)*.